stephabauva/full_stack_python_javascript/README.md

 -in a separate terminal: run the script "dev" that we added in package.json --> npm run dev
 --Note: webpack will at index.js, which imports App; webpack will bundle everythings that's inside and output it in static/frontend
 -in static/frontend, a main.js appears which contains the bundled up javascript

+Adding styling and router
+add some css in static/css/index.css create three new components (pages) in src/components: HomePage.js, RoomJoinPage.js, CreateRoomPage.js
+import BrowserRouter, Switch, Route, Link, Redirect in HomePage in HomePage, add the Router and the different routes and which components they refer to inside the swith statements
+Note: <Route exact path='/'> -> if you don't put 'exact', any path that start with a '/' (i.e. /join, /create) will lead to the homepage.
+To recap the process:
+-> the browser checks the list of urls of teh project and see that anything different from admin or api leads to frontend/urls
+-> frontend/urls.py imports function 'index' from frontend/views.py,
+-> 'index' renders index.html,
+-> index.html loads static as well as main.js that holds all of our React code (bundled javascript), -> React execute index.js, which imports the class 'App' from App.js, -> App renders HomePage in index.html into the div with the id='app', -> HomePage contains a Router which can switch among the home, join or create page, -> to access thoses pages, they must be added to frontend/urls.py